havenwood/bindi/README.md

 # Bindi
-[Bindi](https://github.com/havenwood/bindi#readme) makes it quite simple to store native Ruby object in Redis!
+Persist your Ruby objects to [Redis](http://redis.io/)!

-Bindi provides a nice Hash-like syntax for serializing Ruby objects with Marshal, YAML or JSON, and then persisting to [Redis](http://redis.io/) with the [redis gem](https://github.com/redis/redis-rb#readme).
+Bindi provides a simple Hash-like syntax for serializing and storing Ruby objects using the [redis](https://github.com/redis/redis-rb#readme) gem.
+Serialize with Marshal, YAML, JSON or your serializer of choice (as long as it supports #dump and #load methods).

 ## Usage
 ```ruby